 1347 C.E. was not the first time Europe had seen the plague, and it would not be the last.
 This was the second of three plague pandemics.
 The first originated in the Middle East circa 532 C.E., killing at least half of the population in its path, and fostering the widespread scapegoating and fear which characterized the Dark Ages that followed.

-The second (the "Great Pestilence," or "Black Death") first appeared in China by 1334 C.E. and spread along trade routes to Europe, killing 20-30 million people (one third of the European population) between 1347 and 1351 (Fig. 1).
-The third pandemic began with small outbreaks in China around 1855 C.E. and exploded in 1894, wiping out as many as 12 million people.
+The second (the "Great Pestilence" or "Black Death") first appeared in China by 1334 C.E. and spread along trade routes to Europe, killing 20-30 million people (one third of the European population) between 1347 and 1351 (Fig. 1).
+The third pandemic began with small outbreaks in China around 1855 C.E. and exploded in 1894 wiping out as many as 12 million people.
 It then spread to 77 ports globally over the next 7 years.
 In all, an estimated 200 million people died during these three pandemics.3

 Each pandemic was "extended" by periodic smaller outbreaks.
 The 14th century Black Death pandemic was followed by frequent epidemics through 1665, then less frequently into the 18th century.3 Unlike the main pandemic, the later outbreaks were limited to smaller foci and had progressively less virulent effects.

-Currently, we are in an extended period of the third pandemic, characterized by an exponentially lower incidence of the disease (1,000-5,000 cases and 100-200 deaths annually over the past 20 years), confined mainly to Vietnam, India, and Africa.

-In the United States, an average of 7 cases has been reported annually over the last few decades (range 1-17 cases/year), mostly in the Southwest, Utah, and California (Fig. 2), and usually during the warmer months.4 More recently, the appearance of cases on virtually every continent (Fig. 3) has triggered concerted efforts to improve treatment and prevention.5
+Currently, we are in an extended period of the third pandemic, characterized by an exponentially lower incidence of the disease (1000-5000 cases and 100-200 deaths annually over the past 20 years), contained primarily within Vietnam, India, and Africa.
+In the United States 10 to 15 human cases have been reported annually over the last few decades, mostly in the Southwest, Utah, and California, and usually during the warmer months.
+4 More recently the appearance of cases on virtually every continent (Fig. 2) has triggered concerted efforts to improve treatment and prevention.5

+Figure 1.
+The path of plague through Europe during the 14th century.

+By courtesy of Encyclopedia Britannica, Inc., copyright 1994; used with permission.

+Figure 2.
+Global distribution of the plague today.

+\Compiled from the World Health Organization, CDC, and other sources.